Barbados delegation engages COJ on collateral registry to grow small businesses

-Barbados delegation engages COJ on collateral registry to grow small businessesFriday, December 10, 2021
+Barbados delegation engages COJ on collateral registry to grow small businessesSunday, December 12, 2021

 |

-KINGSTON, Jamaica — The Companies Office of Jamaica (COJ) and the Barbados Government recently engaged in discussions surrounding the use of technology to shore up the growth of small businesses in the region.
+Charged with leading Jamaica's global ranking on the Ease of Starting a Business index and facilitating increased collateral options to fund business opportunities, the Companies Office of Jamaica (COJ) recently hosted a delegation of the Barbados Government to discuss the use of technology to shore up growth of small businesses in the region.

-The Jamaica-Barbados partnership explores the use of technology, primarily through Jamaica's National Security Interest in Personal Property Registry (NSIPP), to build the capacity of regional small businesses during the COVID-19 pandemic.
+The Jamaica-Barbados partnership explores the use of technology, primarily through Jamaica's National Security Interest in Personal Property Registry (NSIPP), to build capacity of regional small businesses during the novel coronavirus pandemic.

 In commenting on the significance of the partnership, CEO of the COJ Judith Ramlogan noted that she was pleased to demonstrate the effectiveness of the NSIPP registry as the premier registry in the Caribbean to provide support to the growth of the small business sector.

-The COJ said technical assistance by the World Bank/International Financial Corporation led Barbados to engage Jamaica for guidance on how to expand the scope of collateral for the small business community in that country.
+Technical assistance by the World Bank/International Financial Corporation led the Barbados to engage Jamaica for guidance on how to expand the scope of collateral for the small business community in that country.

-The technical showcase was supported by the University of the West Indies, Cave Hill campus, led by Professor Velma Newton, the regional project director of IMPACT Justice Project.
+The technical showcase was supported by The University of the West Indies, Cave Hill campus, led by Professor Velma Newton, regional project director, IMPACT Justice Project.

-The agency said the cross Caribbean partnership between registrars of companies, government departments and agencies and academia is part of the regional economic recovery plans which put small business development at the forefront.
+The cross Caribbean partnership between registrars of companies, government departments and agencies and academia is part of the regional economic recovery plans which put small business development at the forefront.

 “This need to put up collateral as lien historically created a limitation because MSMEs did not have traditional collateral although they may have had other types of collateral including crops, livestock, accounts receivables and intellectual property.
-So, the Security Interest in Personal Property Act provided that opportunity to raise capital.
-The NSIPP registry provides a mechanism that allows financial institutions to give notice of their interests in non-traditional types of collateral to the world,” Ramlogan said.
+So the Security Interest in Personal Property Act provided that opportunity to raise capital.
+The NSIPP Registry provides a mechanism that allows financial institutions to give notice of their interests in non-traditional types of collateral to the world,” noted Ramlogan.

 ADVERTISEMENT